1. Can more than one student from a single department receive a grant?

 The GSC strongly encourages applicants to plan ahead and to try to secure funding in advance of their conferences.

-The selection committee is co-chaired by the GSC Vice President (VPHarvardGSC@gmail.com) and Secretary (SecretaryHarvardGSC@gmail.com) and its membership is generally comprised of two GSAS deans, one faculty member, and one Council member at large.
+The selection committee is co-chaired by the GSC Vice President (VPHarvardGSC@gmail.com) and Secretary (SecretaryHarvardGSC@gmail.com) and additionally comprises two GSAS deans, one faculty member, and one Council member at large.
 The members of the committee may vary from round to round.

 The GSC Conference and Research Grant Selection Committee meets within 2-3 weeks of the application deadline to award grants.